 Also note that NIST has released its big data Framework for comment.
 The framework is organized by Volumes, including:

 - Volume 3: Use Cases and General Requirements

 - Volume 4: Security and Privacy

 - Volume 6: Reference Architecture

 So to summarize, any PHI used in business intelligence and big data will need to comply with all the related HIPAA Privacy, Security and Breach Notification requirements, and must therefore be analyzed to even a greater degree when it comes to uses and disclosures, controls and risk.
 It is even more important today for healthcare organizations and Business Associates to implement a “Culture of Compliance” with a major focus on Data Governance and Risk Management.
 Remember that it is a numbers game and the number of possible locations for PHI in transit and at rest are increasing every day.

 About the Authors

 Gerry Blass is the President & CEO of ComplyAssistant.
 Gerry has over 35 years of experience in healthcare IT and compliance.
-ComplyAssistant provides IT and compliance consulting services and healthcare compliance software that automates the management and documentation of healthcare compliance activities.
+ComplyAssistant provides IT and healthcare cybersecurity services and healthcare compliance software that automates the management and documentation of healthcare compliance activities.